MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Cropping
 ========
-Users can use the brush-cropping icon in the sidebar to crop the matrix to a region of interest specified by brushing (e.g. dragging a region of interest using the mouse).
+Users can use the brush-cropping icon in the sidebar to crop the matrix to a region of interest (see screenshot below).
+To crop, click the crop icon and then drag the cursor to define your region of interest.
+Once you stop dragging the matrix will crop to show only your selected region of interest.
 Cropping can be undone by clicking the undo button in the sidebar (which appears after cropping).
 This can be useful for focusing in on a small region of your overall matrix.
 Cropping can be used in combination with the :ref:`download` to export a small region of the matrix or in combination with :ref:`Enrichrgram <enrichrgram>` to perform enrichment analysis on a subset of clustered genes.

 .. figure:: _static/brush_crop.png
   :width: 900px
   :align: center
   :alt: Brush Crop

-  The above example shows the result of brush cropping into a section of the heatmap.
+  The above example shows the result of brush-cropping into a section of the heatmap.
 To brush crop, click the crop button (the active red icon in the sidebar on the left panel) and drag/brush your cursor over your area of interest.
 To undo cropping, click the undo button (circular arrow) on the right panel.

 .. _download: